Celebrating Women Composers

-To focus our work on this topic and to create measurable results, we created a three-year program called “Celebrating Women Composers” (“CWC”) across Elektra’s 16/17, 17/18 and 18/19 seasons, impacting as many aspects of the choir’s concert, commissioning, outreach, touring, and recording activities as possible.
+To focus our work on this topic and to create measurable results, we created a three-year program called “Celebrating Women Composers” (“CWC”) across Elektra’s 16/17, 17/18 and 18/19 seasons, impacting as many aspects of the choir’s concert, commissioning, community engagement, touring, and recording activities as possible.
 CWC was curated by Artistic Director Morna Edmundson.
 The Vancouver Foundation and the BC Arts Council each supported this across the three years in the total amounts of $31,950 and $17,600 respectively, which meant that we could truly add new activities to achieve the project’s goals without encroaching on the resources needed for our ongoing work.
 A Project Coordinator, Maggie Van Seters, was hired to assist the Artistic Director.

 CWC’s goal was to create opportunities for and increase the visibility of women composers.
 Well-established and emerging composers were involved, including both Canadian composers and non-Canadians.
 Living composers as well as those from previous eras were included.
 Edmundson’s premise in creating the various elements of the program was that name recognition is one of the biggest factors in whether conductors program a composer’s work.
 If conductors know the name, or have the name suggested to them by a trusted peer, they have a strong likelihood of taking the time to investigate, consider, and program a composer’s work.
 Ultimately, the subjective quality of each composer’s work stands on its own merits but, without the name recognition, a cycle of being overlooked is hard to break.